netlify/email-astro-resend-example/README.md

-# Send emails with Astro using Mailgun
+# Send emails with Astro using Resend